Cefas and the University of East Anglia have worked together since Cefas first became an Affiliated Institute of UEA in 1965.

 In this theme we quantify and value the interactions of coastal and marine environments and industries with people.
 We develop, test and apply methods for valuing coastal and marine goods and services and assessing trade-offs between economic, social and environmental impacts of management options.
 We engage society in marine data gathering and interpretation, seeking to increase marine literacy and understanding and transparency of decision making with open data and evidence.
 We assess how trends in people’s lifestyles influence the sea and horizon scan to describe alternate futures and management options for marine socio-ecological systems.

-The Centre is based in the School of Environmental Sciences at UEA and provides a forum to bring together expertise from the Schools of Economics, Biological Sciences, Chemistry, Maths, International Development, Computing Science and Pharmacy as well as the Sainsbury Laboratory, John Innes Institute and Institute of Food Research on the Norwich Research Park.
+The Centre is based in the School of Environmental Sciences at UEA and provides a forum to bring together expertise from the Schools of Economics, Biological Sciences, Chemistry, Maths, Global Development*, Computing Science and Pharmacy as well as the Sainsbury Laboratory, John Innes Institute and Institute of Food Research on the Norwich Research Park.
 By coordinating with other UEA Centres including the Centre for Ocean and Atmospheric Sciences, Centre for Ecology, Evolution and Conservation, Climate Research Unit, the Tyndall Centre for Climate Change Research and the Centre for the Social and Economic Research on the Global Environment, CCSUS supports new collaborations on marine systems and their sustainability and complements existing UEA research.

 Within its six themes CCSUS is expanding joint capability, by increasing the critical mass of marine scientists on the Norwich Research Park and encouraging the research community to develop and apply their science.
 The Centre is seeking to deliver a step change in scientific collaboration, to provide practical solutions to pressing challenges for marine systems and society.
 Its work builds on the engagement and goodwill that has characterised 50 years of existing interaction between Cefas and UEA.